skykanin/lastpass-tui/README.md

 ### Test
 To run the tests you first need to provide a test account.
 The template is given in `misc/testUserTemplate.json`.
 The actual json filename is the same, but without the "template" suffix.
-Now simple run
+Now simply run
 `cabal test`